Manishatds/Tailori-Plugin/README.md

 ### Feature Template

-Same as Mongram we have to create template how product features will display in broswer.
-If product is Cuff then options will be straight cuff, beveled cuff...and features will be single bottom cuff, double bottom cuff etc., so we will render this template in html head section
+Same as Monogram we have to create template, how product features will display in browser.
+If product is Cuff then options will be straight cuff, beveled cuff,etc. and features will be single bottom cuff, double bottom cuff etc., so we will render this template in html head section

 'featureTemplate':'#Featuretemplatename'
 _______________________________________________________________________________

 ### Feature Place

-In html we call id xyz so all feature template will call in #xyz for e.g in html body we have to add
+In html we call id 'xyz' so all feature template will call in #xyz for e.g in html body we have to add

 	<html>